Crafting Compelling Product Cards on Shopify, Amazon, WooCommerce, and Flipkart: a Comprehensive Tutorial

 Image

-The perspective chosen in the left image doesn’t effectively showcase the notebook’s design, and the background and finger obstruct the view of the product.
-However, in the right image, the notebooks are clearly visible against a well‑composed background featuring dried flowers and appropriate lighting.
+The perspective chosen in the right image doesn’t effectively showcase the notebook’s design, and the background and finger obstruct the view of the product.
+However, in the left image, the notebooks are clearly visible against a well‑composed background featuring dried flowers and appropriate lighting.

 The background is preferably light and solid.
 It doesn’t distract attention and doesn’t interfere with viewing a product in detail.
 If a customer uses a dark theme in their browser, products on a light background won’t get lost.
 For instance, clothing looks more upscale this way.